 Montero looked up at her, confused, although you could see he was starting to put things together.
 He stood up.
 "Who sent this?" he asked her.
 She stared at him for a second, clearly intimidated by the 6'3", 235-pound man in front of her, whose blood pressure was spiking.
 "Your...scout...friend?" she said, quite flustered.

 He snatched the ice cream out of her hand and grabbed one of his bats (the big dog, the 35-ouncer) and marched into the tunnel, which featured access to the bleachers.
 No one knew what to do.
 Everybody in the dugout was just waiting for what would happen next.

 Imagine Rob Gronkowski throwing ice cream onto your back after scoring a touchdown.
-That's how epic this spike was.
+That's how epic this ice cream helmet spike was.

 Montero was eventually restrained by our manager, Dave Valle, and our pitching coach, Nasusel Cabrera, who rushed into the stands once they realized what was happening.
 They were able to wrangle him back into the dugout through the tunnel after a few minutes.

 Jesús Montero cried.
 Hard.
 He plopped down on the bench and lost it.
-Coaches and players alike consoled him, humiliation and guilt flowing out of him.
-And then Butch Baccala came into the dugout looking to confront Montero!
+Coaches and players alike consoled the burly catcher as humiliation and guilt flowed out of him.
+Then Butch Baccala came into the dugout looking to confront Montero!